fisakov/mps-example-physunits/README.md

 This implementation assumes the order of unit components must be the same for two types to be comparable for subtyping.
 This can be improved in the future.

-The polymorphic typechecking doesn't work with instances of `LocalMethodCall`, because its associated type inference rule has `overrides=true` property and thus can't be extended (true for latest MPS version as of the date of this writing).

 Internal representation
 -----------------------